-Walking to the bus stop after my first Cyber Monday working in a national retail call center I was musing on my journey with the Lord the last several years.
+Walking to the bus stop after my first Cyber Monday working in a national retail call center, I was musing on my journey with the Lord the last several years.
 I was thinking about how much harder it has been than I expected, yet, also more beautiful and illuminating.
-Still, I was thinking how recently I’ve been hesitant to offer any new things to the Lord because I’m frightened.
-The last many years have brought me farther than I could have ever imagined in this relatively short of a time.
+I was thinking how recently I’ve been hesitant to offer any new things to the Lord because I’m frightened.
+The last many years have brought me farther than I could have ever imagined in a relatively short amount of time.

-However, it has also involved a lot more pain and loss than I ever anticipated and right now I do feel like I don’t want the pain of too much more change for a bit yet.
+It has involved a more pain and loss than I ever anticipated and right now I do feel like I don’t want the pain of too much more change for a bit yet.
 I don’t want to stop and settle, but this walking out journey has left me looking and feeling far more foolish than I ever expected or wanted.

-As I’m walking up the side street to the bus stop I’m bothered that there is a tow truck with a vehicle loaded on the normally empty street that I use and the customer talking to the tow truck driver.
-It’s really just an indication of the fatigue I’m feeling from the events of the last several days and the increase in calls at work.
-As I’m almost to the bus stop I’m thinking about how the last few years have helped me relate to a lot of people in the bible I judged or simply couldn’t understand at points.
+As I’m walking up the side street to the bus stop I’m bothered that there is a tow truck with a vehicle loaded on the normally empty street that I use.
+I feel irritated at the jumble of voices from the customer and the tow truck driver.
+It’s an indication of the fatigue I’m feeling from the events of the last several days and the increase in calls at work.
+As I’m almost to the bus stop I’m thinking about how the last few years have helped me relate to a lot of people in the bible I previously judged or simply couldn’t relate to.

 For example, I always loved reading about Elijah but never could understand how he seemed to collapse in I Kings 19 after this huge victory over the false prophets.
 For three and a half years he walked out the word he had given for there to be no rain in the land, then there is this epic show down in I Kings 18 where he completely annihilates the prophets of Baal.
 But then, in chapter 19 he’s asking God to let him die.
 I never got it til I went through several years of feeling like I was fighting for my survival, for my freedom, for my life in many ways and when things actually started to come together more, started to calm down more I was breaking down.
-I was exhausted from years of pushing and praying for my most basic sustenance and my friends struggled to understand how I had gone years exhibiting faith and then when I finally got a permanent job I was a bawling, sobbing mess.
-But now, I can look at Elijah and say, Ahh-ha.
-Okay, now I get it.
+I was exhausted from years of pushing and praying for my most basic sustenance and my friends struggled to understand how I had exhibited faith through the adversity, then when I got a permanent job I was a bawling, sobbing mess.
+And while I haven’t gone head to head with hundreds upon hundreds of false prophets in hand to hand combat, I do glimpse a taste of understanding of Elijah’s fatigue.
+Now, I can look at Elijah and say, Ahh-ha.
+Okay, I get it some.

-I am relieved though to get to the bus stop, but almost as soon as I sit down, I realize I’m too late.
+I am relieved to get to the bus stop, but almost as soon as I sit down, I realize I’m too late.
 It’s 8:26 p.m. and I remember that the bus hits this stop earlier than that.
-Sure enough, as I’m putting it together, I see the bus lumbering up the road across the street from me, the side where there are no stops and I accept that I’ve missed it without the anger or frustration that I often feel at not making it in time.
+Sure enough, as I’m putting it together, I see the bus lumbering up the road across the street from me, the side where there are no stops and I accept that I’ve missed it without the anger or frustration that I often feel at missing the bus.

 Yes, tonight I’d rather walk home, than sit and wait.
-I feel an eagerness set in as I’ve made my decision, but even as I stand, my knee feels not right, wobbly, and hurting and not strong.
+I feel an eagerness set in as I make my decision, but even as I stand, my knee feels not right, wobbly, and hurting and lacking strength.
 I pause for a millisecond.
-No, I decide my knee will loosen up, strengthen up as I walk, rather than sit and rest.
+No. I decide my knee will loosen up, strengthen up as I walk.
+I choose to move rather than sit and rest.

 I begin putting my earbuds in as I cross a small side street.
 Suddenly headlights are upon me from out of nowhere it seems as a crossover SUV is swinging speedily towards me.
 In what later seems like an odd instinctual move, I put my right arm out as if I am going to single-handedly stop a several thousand pound vehicle from hitting me.
-Yet, just as fast, it’s over and we’re clear of each other and I don’t know if they were as startled as me, but I get up on the curb as a surge of adrenaline pours into my system.
+Just as fast as it happened, it’s over and we’re clear of each other and I don’t know how exactly.
+I wonder if they were as startled as me.
+I wonder if an angel spun the car around me.
+As I get up on the curb a surge of adrenaline pours into my system.
 But not too big a surge.
 I’m often praying nonstop on my journeys crossing streets and on this side street with less lights and less traffic I was paying less attention, so now, I come to myself and determine this is simply a reminder to pray my way home on the not-so-mean streets of northeast Albuquerque.

-I resume putting my earbuds in and finding the music app on my phone, but I’m hearing voices somewhere on the night air and I can’t determine where they’re coming from, but I stop trying to discern as I cannot see anyone or anything around me.
+I resume putting my earbuds in and finding the music app on my phone, but I’m hearing voices somewhere on the night air and I can’t determine where they’re coming from, but I stop trying to discern as I cannot see anyone or anything around me under the checkered light of the streetlamps.
 I put the second earbud in and trudge forward.
 In the mixture of streetlights and night darkness I begin to see figures moving toward me.
 Several figures walking together coming my way.
 Who are they?
 Are they safe?
 Are they not safe?
 Do they have evil intentions in mind?
 How many of them are there?
 I begin praying silently as I so often do.
 “In the name of Jesus, get away from me, get away in the name of Jesus.”

-I had felt somewhat proud of myself for opting to walk home, facing the fright of the crosswalks and the unlit section under the bridge particularly when I have felt so very weary, and it’s been such a crazy day that began with someone attempting to hack my PayPal account.
+I felt somewhat proud of myself for opting to walk home, facing the fright of crosswalks and the dark parts under the bridge, particularly when I feel so very weary.
+It’s been such a crazy day that began with someone attempting to hack my PayPal account.
 Was I wrong?
 Did I misunderstand?
 Maybe I’m just being reckless and foolish and calling it confidence and godliness when it’s not.

 So, I move forward walking and talking to the Lord, praying and feeling my joints stiff and awkward and unwieldy and a certain level of pain in every step, but what else is there to do?
 Each crosswalk, each street I have to cross, I say to God, If you don’t help me, I’ll never make it.
 If you don’t force the drivers to see me and stop them, I’ll never survive the walk home.
 But so much of the past few years this has been the learning.
 The learning that I can never survive this life if God is not fighting for me.
 So much the learning has been that in myself I am utterly weak and incapable, but that when in my weakness, I turn to Jesus, I discover his strength and his enabling power in grace to make me sufficient when I am so completely not sufficient.

 I don’t think that the weakness wasn’t there before.
-I simply think I refused to face its reality.
+I don’t think I would allow God to take me to the places that exposed the reality of my weakness.
+I think I refused to face its reality.
 I couldn’t bear to accept the vastness of my need for God in everything.